Sports Massage for the Active Person

 Muscular and soft tissue injuries are most common.

 When an injury occurs, players want to regain their strength and flexibility as soon as possible.
+Learn more about our sports injury specialists here.

 The repairing of damaged muscle tissue results in scarring.
 Scar tissue is fibrous and bulky tissue, which is so tough that it can be as hard as bone.
 If this area around the injured site continues has reduced flexibility it may affect the player’s function as that area will demonstrate limited range.
 The muscles and tissues will not be able to glide next to each other as smoothly as they should, as the scar tissue will cause them to fuse together.